activedocument/activedocument/README.md

 - JRuby 9.4+
 - MongoDB server 4.4+

 Version support may differ from MongoDB Mongoid.
-As a general policy, Mongoid Ultra will drop support for end-of-life (EOL) versions fairly soon after EOL.
 We will target to have support for new Ruby and Rails versions within 1 month of release.
+As a general policy, Mongoid Ultra will drop support for end-of-life (EOL) versions soon after EOL.
+If you are using unsupported EOL software, please stick with an older version of Mongoid until you upgrade.

 ## Purpose & Principles

-This is a *community-driven fork of Mongoid*, intend to improve the following over MongoDB's Mongoid:
+This is a *community-driven fork of Mongoid*, intended to improve the following over MongoDB's Mongoid:

 - Performance
 - Feature robustness